 The Japanese language elective courses or Japanese-medium interdisciplinary content courses the student takes must include one "capstone" course from the following list taken in their Third or Fourth year.
-JAPN3026 Directed study in Japanese (6 credits) JAPN3028 Contrastive linguistics: Discourse analysis of Japanese and Cantonese (6 credits) JAPN3199 Japanese language IV (Part 2) (6 credits) Special Honours (SH) in Japanese Language Goals and objectives of the SH programme The SH provides students with opportunities to achieve upper-advanced levels of Japanese language proficiency, along with superior critical and analytical understanding in their study of Japanese culture and society.
+JAPN3026 Directed study in Japanese: Capstone experience (6 credits) JAPN3028 Contrastive linguistics: Discourse analysis of Japanese and Cantonese: Capstone experience (6 credits) JAPN3199 Japanese language IV (Part 2): Capstone experience (6 credits) Special Honours (SH) in Japanese Language Goals and objectives of the SH programme The SH provides students with opportunities to achieve upper-advanced levels of Japanese language proficiency, along with superior critical and analytical understanding in their study of Japanese culture and society.
 By the end of the programme, students will be able to: - Use Japanese with high levels of accuracy and fluency in most formal and informal contexts and in the discussion of practical, social and abstract topics. - Communicate effectively, express opinions, and hypothesize in oral/written communication. - Read and fully comprehend a variety of literary texts and passage/pieces of expository prose. - Follow the essentials of complex discourse in academic/professional settings, in lectures, speeches and reports. - Display the ability to articulate a sophisticated level of critical and analytical argument about Japan in Japanese, sufficient to create a sound basis for postgraduate research.
-Eligibility - Students who are enrolled in JAPN3188 Japanese language IV (Part 1) (6 credits) and JAPN3199 Japanese language IV (Part 2) (6 credits). - Students who are exempted from taking JAPN3188 Japanese language IV (Part 1) (6 credits) and enrolled in JAPN3199 Japanese language IV (Part 2) (6 credits).
-Assessment for Special Honours Exit assessment based on course grades: an average grade of B or above in Japanese Language Programme courses is required for the award of a Special Honours.
-Course/credit requirements The SH consists of 60 credits taken in Second, Third, and Fourth years as follows. (i) Requirements of Compulsory Courses (Japanese language core courses) (24 credits): This includes 6 credits from JAPN3199 Japanese language IV (Part 2) (6 credits) (ii) Requirements of Elective Courses (36 credits): o Japanese language elective courses 18 credits including at least 6 credits from the following courses. ''' JAPN3016 Advanced business Japanese (6 credits) JAPN3025 Advanced media Japanese (6 credits) ''' Non-SH students are normally not eligible to take the language elective courses listed above.
-Exceptions can be made however, at the teacher's discretion, should non-SH students wish to take these courses. o Japanese-medium interdisciplinary content courses 18 credits including at least 12 credits from the following courses. ''' JAPN3021 Communication and society (6 credits) JAPN3021 Communication and society (6 credits) JAPN3022 Introduction to teaching Japanese as a foreign language (6 credits) JAPN3023 "Nihonjinron": The question of Japanese uniqueness (6 credits) JAPN3024 Japanese culture in films (6 credits) JAPN3026 Directed study in Japanese (6 credits) ''' Non-SH students are normally not eligible to take the content courses listed above, with the exception of JAPN3026.
-Directed study in Japanese (6 credits).
-Exceptions can be made however, at the teacher's discretion, should non-SH students wish to take these courses. • The Japanese language elective courses or Japanese-medium interdisciplinary content courses the student takes must include one "capstone" experience course (to be selected from List D at the end of this section) taken in Third or Fourth year.
-Credit transfer o Japanese language core courses Credit transfer for JAPN3188 Japanese language IV (Part 1) and JAPN3199 Japanese language IV (Part 2) is not accepted. o Japanese language advanced elective courses and Japanese-medium interdisciplinary content courses Credit transfer can be considered in the case of students who in their host institutions have taken similar or higher levels of courses than the 3000-level courses in these categories offered by the Japanese Language Programme.
-Students are required to submit detailed information about the course (ex: syllabus and course description, course materials, etc.) to the programme director in order to have their credit transfer request considered. o "Capstone" experience course Credit transfer for "capstone" courses is not accepted.
+Eligibility - Students who are enrolled in JAPN3188 Japanese language IV (Part 1) (6 credits) and JAPN3199 Japanese language IV (Part 2): Capstone experience (6 credits). - Students who are exempted from taking JAPN3188 Japanese language IV (Part 1) (6 credits) and enrolled in JAPN3199 Japanese language IV (Part 2): Capstone experience (6 credits).
+Assessment for Special Honours Exit assessment based on course grades: an average grade of B+ or above in Japanese Language Programme courses is required for the award of a Special Honours.
+Course/credit requirements The SH consists of 60 credits taken in Second, Third, and Fourth years as follows. (i) Requirements of Compulsory Courses (Japanese language core courses) (24 credits): This includes 6 credits from JAPN3199 Japanese language IV (Part 2): Capstone experience (6 credits) (ii) Requirements of Elective Courses (36 credits): o Japanese language elective courses 18 credits including at least 6 credits from the following courses.
+JAPN3016 Advanced business Japanese (6 credits) JAPN3025 Advanced media Japanese (6 credits) o Japanese-medium interdisciplinary content courses 18 credits including at least 12 credits from the following courses.
+JAPN3008 Contemporary Japanese popular music (6 credits) JAPN3021 Communication and society (6 credits) JAPN3022 Introduction to teaching Japanese as a foreign language (6 credits) JAPN3023 "Nihonjinron": The question of Japanese uniqueness (6 credits) JAPN3024 Japanese culture in films (6 credits) JAPN3026 Directed study in Japanese: Capstone experience (6 credits) • The Japanese language elective courses or Japanese-medium interdisciplinary content courses the student takes must include one "capstone" experience course (to be selected from List D at the end of this section) taken in Third or Fourth year.
+Credit transfer o Japanese language core courses Credit transfer for JAPN3188 Japanese language IV (Part 1) and JAPN3199 Japanese language IV (Part 2): Capstone experience is not accepted. o Japanese language advanced elective courses and Japanese-medium interdisciplinary content courses Credit transfer can be considered in the case of students who in their host institutions have taken similar or higher levels of courses than the 3000-level courses in these categories offered by the Japanese Language Programme.
+Students are required to submit detailed information about the course (ex: syllabus and course description, course materials, etc.) to the programme coordinator in order to have their credit transfer request considered.
 The Minor (36 credits) A minor in Japanese Language consists of 36 credit units. • Prerequisite courses (12 credits):